Seancheey/OilAnalysis/README.md

 ```

-Using BackEnd
+Using BackEnd API
 ---

-Import API's by simply:
+api package and errors package are automatically included when doing:

 ```python
 from BackEnd import *